 EUR employees can participate in the fiscally beneficial salary savings scheme, whereby an employee’s sets aside savings from his/her gross salary, up to a specific maximum amount per year.
 This amount is kept in a blocked account in the name of the employee for a period of four years.
 At the end of this period the gross amount saved will be transferred to the employee without having to pay tax.
 Every employee of the Erasmus University Rotterdam with an employment contract on the first day of the savings year and who is subject to the general tax credit (wage tax) can participate in the salary savings scheme.
 Participation in the salary savings scheme is only possible if the employee is not a participant in the life-course savings scheme.

 Life-course savings scheme

 A scheme adopted by the Executive Board of the Erasmus University Rotterdam with the objective of making a monetary provision for the sole purpose of taking a period of unpaid leave.
 The EUR has made collective agreements with life-course savings institutions Centraal Beheer Achmea en Loyalis.
-For additional information the website of the Ministry of Social Affairs and Employment should be consulted.
 The life-course savings scheme is only possible if the employee is not a participant in the Salary savings scheme.

-General information relating to the HRM department can be found on www.eur.nl For additional queries, you can visit an HRM consultant in room H6-27 or H6-29 or contact them via the e-mail address p-o@. ese.eur.nl
+General information relating to the HR department can be found on www.eur.nl.
+For additional queries, you can visit an HR consultant in room L6-001 (Sanders Building), or contact them at email@example.com.